-California does not explicitly regulate "outdoor power equipment," but instead defines "equipment" as "all-terrain vehicles and other machinery, equipment, implements, or attachments used for, or in connection with, any of the following purposes: (A) lawn, garden, golf course, landscaping, or grounds maintenance."
+California does not explicitly regulate "outdoor power equipment," but instead defines "equipment" as "all-terrain vehicles and other machinery, equipment, implements, or attachments used for, or in connection with, any of the following purposes: "(A) lawn, garden, golf course, landscaping, or grounds maintenance; (B) "[p]lanting, cultivating, irrigating, harvesting, and producing agricultural or forestry products; (C) [r]aising, feed, or tending to, or harvesting products from, livestock and any other activity in connection with those activities; (D) [i]ndustrial, construction, maintenance, mining, or utility activities or applications, including, but not limited to, material handling equipment."
 Cal.
 Bus. & Prof. Code § 22901(j).
 The statute defines "dealer" as "any person primarily engaged in the retail sale of equipment as defined in subdivision (j)."
 Id. at § 22901(f).
 "Inventory" is defined as "equipment, repair parts, data-processing hardware or software, and specialized service or repair parts."
 Id. at § 22901(n).
+A "supplier" means any person engaged in the business of manufacturing, assembly, or whole distribution of equipment or repair parts."
+Id. at § 22901(v).

 In many cases, except (1)-(8) listed below, California requires suppliers to give dealers one hundred eighty days written notice of the supplier's intent to terminate a dealer contract.
 Cal.
 Bus. & Prof. Code § 22903(b).
 The notice must include all reasons constituting good cause for the termination and must provide the dealer with sixty days to cure any claimed deficiency.
 Id.
-If the deficiency is cured within sixty days to the satisfaction of the supplier, the notice of termination is void.
+If the deficiency is cured within sixty days to the satisfaction of the supplier (which must be determined in good faith), the notice of termination is void.
 Id.
 In most cases, a supplier may not terminate a dealer contract for the consistent failure to meet and maintain the supplier's requirements for reasonable standards and performance objectives, unless the supplier gives the dealer notice of termination at least one year before the effective date of the termination.
 Id.
 If the dealer achieves the supplier's requirements for reasonable standards or performance objectives within the year, the termination notice is void.
 Id.